I would like to segment something significant about financial literacy in this article.

 ”Health Is Wealth”.

-Difficulties in managing finance are one of the significant causes of stress among adults.
+Difficulties in managing finance are significant causes of stress among adults.

 When young people lack the skills to manage their financial budgets effectively, they fail to meet their needs.